The Hunts Post

 It was founded in 1893 as The Huntingdonshire Post, but shortened its title to the Hunts Post in 1931.
 After spending a spell as the Hunts Herald & Post from 1989, it adopted its current title in 1993.

 It’s published by Archant Herts & Cambs, a branch of media group Archant‘s Archant Anglia division.
 The editorial offices are in Huntingdon.

-It appears in two editions named for the towns of Huntingdon (the larger of the two) and St Neots & Cambourne.
+It appears in two editions named for the towns of Huntingdon (the larger of the two) and St Neots (St Neots & Cambourne until June 2012).
 Both come out on Wednesdays, and are also available as e-editions online (by free subscription).
 From 1959 to 2006 there was also an edition for Ramsey, the Ramsey Post.

 Although it’s primarily a freesheet, a small number (perhaps five per cent) of issues are sold through the news trade.